Richard Sharpe Shaver: Shaver in science fiction, fantasy and horror

 As noted above, writer Harlan Ellison reportedly thought the Shaver Mystery was nonsense.
 However, he did use elements of the Shaver Mystery in one of his own science fiction short stories.
 "From A to Z, in the Chocolate Alphabet" featured 26 brief stories, some a few pages long, others comprising only a few sentences.
 One story, "The Elevator People", reports that "[t]here are five hundred buildings in the United States whose elevators go deeper than the basement".
 Those unfortunates who descend to the caverns emerge nearly catatonic after being "treated" by the evil cavern inhabitants.

-The 2004 Japanese horror movie Marebito, directed by Takashi Shimizu, also references Shaver's work and the Deros.
-The movie references Shaver's books directly, as well as showing Deros at several times during the film.
+The 2004 Japanese horror movie Marebito, directed by Takashi Shimizu, also refers to Shaver's work and the Deros.
+The movie refers to Shaver's books directly, as well as showing Deros at several times during the film.
+In 2005, Fate Magazine featured a retrospective on Shaver's work.

 Richard Shaver and the Deros are mentioned on a plaque in the video game Shivers, next to a sculpture of a Dero in the "Subterranean World" room.

 Both Shaver and his work, as well as Amazing Stories, are amongst the esoteric and unusual ideas referred to in the Philip K. Dick novel Confessions of a Crap Artist.

 In the role-playing game Dungeons & Dragons, which was heavily influenced by pulp and weird fiction in its development, there exists a race of evil subterranean dwarves called the derro, which were first described in the AD&D First Edition of Monster Manual II.
 These derro make raids on the surface to kidnap humans for use as slaves and food, and some among them, called Savants, possess magical and psychic powers, which they can use to influence people's minds.
 They are said to have a main stronghold deep underground where they plot the overthrow of humanity.

 Sociologist and occultist Carroll "Poke" Runyon produced a 2007 pseudo-documentary, "Beyond Lemuria," relating subterranean Deros to interdimensional travel.
 Several of Runyon's "Hermetic Hour" podcasts discuss the Shaver Mysteries.

 The novel Tamper, by Bill Ectric, takes its name from Shaver's description of the Deros' ability to tamper with the minds of humans with invisible rays.
 In the book, a boy obsessed with the "Shaver Mystery" begins to hear strange noises in his parents' basement which may or may not be real.

+In 1928, Shaver's future wife Sophie had a work of art, "Night", published in the Detroit Free Press.